TheValemagne/Multicore-Sobel/GPU-Sobel/installation.md

 ```

 Note:
 - flag -foffload=nvptx-none is optional.
-The code will automatically run on NVdia GPU, whenn target regions are entered.
+The code will automatically run on NVdia GPU, wenn target regions are entered.
 - Theses offload options are specific to GNU